 Recipe and Ingredient Tips and Tricks

-- Molasses and gelatin are enticing enough flavours that my dogs will enjoy these treats made with water (like the treats shown), but you can also use stock if you’d like.
-We might wrinkle our noses but dogs will find the combo downright drool worthy.
-A little tasty boost of chicken stock never goes astray.
-You can read more in our FAQ post on stock for making homemade dog treats.
+- Molasses and gelatin are enticing enough flavours that my dogs will enjoy these treats made with water (like the treats shown), but you can also use dog-friendly stock if you’d like.
+We might wrinkle our noses, but dogs will find the combo downright drool worthy.

 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger / weaker.
 Find a ratio that works for your preferences and, of course, your dog.